 The newest method in dentistry used to replace missing or extracted teeth is a procedure called dental implants.
 Dental implants consist of three key components – a screw-like piece of metal called an anchor is first inserted into the jawbone, then a crown that acts as a replacement tooth is placed on top of the anchor, and an abutment is used to secure the two together.

-The anchor is made of titanium, which is extremely tough and durable.
-Once the implant is inserted into your jaw, a process called osseointegration takes place.
-This is where the bone that surrounds the implant begins to fuse it, strengthening it even further.
+The anchor is made of a very tough and durable material called titanium.
+Once the implant is inserted into your jaw, a process called osseointegration takes place where the bone that surrounds the implant begins to fuse to the anchor which strengthens it even further.
 It is not until this has happened that the replacement tooth will be fitted, but once in place, your new implant will be as secure as a regular tooth.

 Dental implants have the highest success rate of any implanted surgical device at around 98%.
-However, a robust oral hygiene routine is crucial to ensuring their results for the long-term.
+However, a robust oral hygiene routine is crucial to ensuring their results for the long term.